AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/live-chat/live-chat-overview.md

 ---
 # Live Chat Overview {#live-chat-overview}

+Live chat allows website visitors to engage in real-time chat conversations with your sales agents.

+## Using the Live Chat Card {#using-the-live-chat-card}

 Use the live chat card in the [Stream Designer](/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md){target="_blank"} when you want visitors to chat with a live agent.

-## Using the Live Chat Card {#using-the-live-chat-card}

    ![](assets/live-chat-overview-1.png)